 Initially, my internet didn’t work.

-After changing my iPhone’s language to English, a few trial-and-error attempts by the seller to configure my cell phone, and then finally placing a clarifying phone call from the seller to the service hotline (in Chinese, of course), my cell phone was configured correctly.
+That’s even after changing my iPhone’s language to English and a few trial-and-error attempts by the seller to configure my cell phone.
+When we finally placed a clarifying phone call from the seller to the service hotline (in Chinese, of course), my cell phone was configured correctly.

 Then, I could use my cell phone non-stop for both personal and business purposes, including emails.